 Katherine R. Willson of Dexter, Michigan is an engaging & dynamic genealogy lecturer at local, regional, and national conferences; an educator teaching beginning, intermediate, and advanced genealogy classes in Michigan since 2001; the author of The Genealogist’s Guide to Grand Rapids, Michigan (published in 2018 by The In-Depth Genealogist), and a professional researcher for private clients.

 Her genealogy interests began as an 8-year-old Junior Girl Scout working towards the now-retired “My Heritage” badge, and her passion was fueled when, after college, both her mother’s and father’s relatives gave her binders containing generations’ worth of family information.

 Her success in using Facebook to break down genealogical brick walls both personally and in her classroom inspired her to catalog 16,700+ Facebook genealogy links (updated January 2021).
 Additionally, she has compiled 190+ instructional genealogical channels on YouTube (updated February 2022), and 76 genealogy-related podcasts (updated February 2022).

 Her passion for genealogy combined with practical and creative strategies keeps Katherine’s audience fully engaged and actively participating in her energetic and entertaining presentations.
 Participants leave with the tools necessary to do their own research, as well as the inspiration to do it!

-Katherine’s genealogical society memberships/board positions include:
+Katherine’s past genealogical society positions have included:

-- Board of Directors, Association of Professional Genealogists (2018-Present)
+- Association of Professional Genealogists – Board of Directors (2018-2019)

-- Secretary for the Genealogical Speakers Guild (2017-Present)
+- Genealogical Speakers Guild – Secretary (2018-2019)